obsolescence/pidp10/README.md

 # Credit where credit is due
 I only wrapped up other people's genius into a physical front panel.
 There is a whole community behind this body of code.

-So as not to leave anyone short, I will only mention three people here: Richard Cornwell wrote the PDP-10 KA10 simulator (the Engine) and Lars Brinkhoff revived ITS and all the peripheral hardware, to make this a Hacker Playground.
-Angelo Papenhoff added the PDP-6 and many other elements to this.
-Which leaves me to emphasize that I am only the Master of Plastics, giving this a physical form factor in the PiDP-10.
-That is not where the genius lies, and it is also not where the hours of hard work were spent.
-This builds on a community of dozens.
+@rcornwell wrote the PDP-10 KA10 simulator (the Engine),
+@larsbrinkhoff did much of the work on the ITS Reconstruction Project, Angelo Papenhoff added the PDP-6, Knight TV and many other elements.

+But this builds on a community of dozens, going back a long time.
+Ken Harrenstein's emulator in 1992 was the start, and he did the work to make a Personal ITS distribution available.
+In the early 2000's ITS was also running on Supnik's SIMH.
+Huge strides were enabled by @rcornwell adding ITS support to his KA10 emulator.
+Work with @larsbrinkhoff during fall 2017 resulted in ultimately booting the KA10 simulator successfully on January 8, 2018.
+Much of the following AI lab emulation came out of this.
+@eswenson1 and @atsampson did almost everything related to Maclisp, Macsyma, Muddle, and Zork.
+@bictorv is the cherished champion of Chaosnet.
+Without the effort of @lisper et al we probably wouldn't have the wealth of backup data to draw from.
+Without that, ITS would only have been a whisper of a ghost of its former grandeur.
+And of course, ITS preservation started already in the 80s with @bawden and many others, most of which are unsung heroes.